-Successful complete of the aforementioned requirements does not guarantee departmental approval of a student's communication skills requirements.
-The economics/accounting/management faculty members retain the right to continuously monitor every student's progress and make appropriate referral(s) to the central for academic excellence or elsewhere for additional work.
+Students should be aware that mere completion of the specific Reading-Writing and Speaking requirements listed above does not guarantee departmental approval of a student's communication skills requirement.
+The Economics, Accounting and Business Management faculty members retain the right to continuously monitor every student's progress and make appropriate referral(s) to the Center for Academic Excellence or elsewhere for additional work.